lina-lukyantseva/lina-lukyantseva.github.io/_pages/about.md

 interpretable, and incentive aligned.

 Most recently, I was an intern at LinkedIn, on the Economics / AI team.
 LinkedIn uses recommender systems across its platform - for example, to offer jobs to candidates.
-One of the challenges of recommender systems is position bias: listings which are displayed in a more favorable position are more likely to be selected, even if they are less relevant.
+One of the challenges of recommender systems is position bias – listings which are displayed in a more favorable position are more likely to be selected, even if they are less relevant.
 I developed a [novel approach](#position-bias) to correcting for position bias, by combining economic techniques for parameter estimation with ML-based methods for training.